Flickr: Reception

-Flickr became an immediate success and is seen as a successful example of "Web 2.0", and a year later was purchased by Yahoo!.
-Initially the site was most popular with professional photographers and graphic designers as well as bloggers who used it as an image repository.
+Flickr became an immediate success and was seen as a successful example of "Web 2.0", and a year later was purchased by Yahoo!.
+Initially, the site was most popular with professional photographers and graphic designers as well as bloggers who used it as an image repository.
 In 2007, Flickr was the 19th most popular website on the Internet according to its Alexa Rank.
 However, since then, its popularity has declined relative to social media platforms with photo sharing capabilities (such as Facebook and Instagram), as well as cloud file storage services (such as Dropbox).
-By 2021, Flickr's Alexa Rank declined significantly, yet indicated that the website was still among the top 500 most popular websites globally.
+By 2021, Flickr's Alexa Rank had declined significantly, yet indicated that the website was still among the top 500 most popular websites globally.

 Controversies

 Censorship

 On June 12, 2007, in the wake of the rollout of localized language versions of the site, Flickr implemented a user-side rating system for filtering out potentially controversial photos.
-Simultaneously, users with accounts registered with Yahoo! subsidiaries in Germany, Singapore, Hong Kong and Korea were prevented from viewing photos rated "moderate" or "restricted" on the three-part scale used.
+Simultaneously, users with accounts registered with Yahoo! subsidiaries in Germany, Singapore, Hong Kong, and Korea were prevented from viewing photos rated "moderate" or "restricted" on the three-part scale used.
 Many Flickr users, particularly in Germany, protested against the new restrictions, claiming unwanted censorship from Flickr and Yahoo.

-Flickr management, unwilling to go into legal details, implied that the reason for the stringent filtering was some unusually strict age-verification laws in Germany.
+Flickr management, unwilling to go into legal details, implied that the reason for the stringent filtering was the existence of some particularly strict age-verification laws in Germany.
 The issue received attention in the German national media, especially in online publications.
 Initial reports indicated that Flickr's action was a sensible, if unattractive, precaution against prosecution, although later coverage implied that Flickr's action may have been unnecessarily strict.
 On June 20, 2007, Flickr reacted by granting German users access to "moderate" (but not "restricted") images, and hinted at a future solution for Germany, involving advanced age-verification procedures.

 Since June 1, 2009, Flickr has been blocked in China in advance of the 20th anniversary of the Tiananmen Square protests of 1989.